pixushi/tempted/README.md

 of top ranking features over bottom ranking features corresponding to each component can be a biologically meaningful marker.
 We provide an R function `ratio_feature()` to calculate such the abundance ratio.
-The abundance ratio is stored in the output variable `metafeature.ratio` in the output.
+The abundance ratio is stored in the output variable `metafeature_ratio` in the output.
 An TRUE/FALSE vector indicating whether the feature is in the top ranking or bottom ranking is stored in variable `toppct` and `bottompct`, respectively.
 Below are trajectories of the aggregated